 She created a bunch of photo props, while I looked for free photo booth software.
 To my dismay, I could not find any simple to use programs out there.

 Most of them you had to pay for, and the free ones were terrible.
 What seemed like a simple task was turning out to be quite problematic.

 So I decided to just write my own photo booth software.

 By the end of the day, I churned out an app I dubbed Easy Photo Booth.
 Eileen was totally impressed, and we’ve been using the app at parties ever since.

-To create your own do-it-yourself photo booth, you just need four simple things:
+To create your own a DIY photo booth, you need four simple things: